 When writing your cover letter, make sure that you have included the following:

 - Emphasize that you would like to volunteer without pay.

-- Follow the 3-7-7 follow up rule, which states that you need to follow up after three days, then seven days, then after another seven days if you still don’t get a response.
+- Follow the 3-7-7 follow-up rule, which states that you need to follow up after three days, then seven days, then after another seven days if you still don't get a response.

 - Exciting Project — You need to visit the research institution or connect with the researcher on the phone and describe the research project you would love to work on.
-Make sure that both of you are comfortable with the research idea before you can accept.
+Make sure that both of you are comfortable with the research idea before you can accept it.
 If the researcher looks uncomfortable, then this might not be the best deal for you.

 - Funding and Publication Record — While you can be desperate to land any volunteer research program as a high school student, you need to make sure that the research groups only publish high-quality research work in their journals.
 It is also essential to make sure that the research institution has the available resources for research work.

 Frequently Asked Questions

 Q. How prestigious is RSI?